Creating Resource Record Sets by Using the Amazon Route 53 Console

 If you're creating multiple resource record sets, repeat steps 5 through 7.

 Getting the DNS Name for an ELB Load Balancer

-Sign in to the AWS Management Console using the AWS account that was used to create the load balancer for which you want to create an alias resource record set.
+Sign in to the AWS Management Console using the AWS account that was used to create the Classic or Application Load Balancer that you want to create an alias resource record set for.